open-ephys/ephys-course/source/EEA/exday2.rst

 .. container:: exercise

   4A.
-Upload the Blink example to your teensy (or just run it if still loaded).
+Upload the Blink example to your teensy (File/Examples/Basics/Blink)(or just run it if still loaded).

   Build the circuit below: